 Who We Are

-The West End-Coal Harbour Community Policing Centre is a non-profit organization with programming directed at reducing crime and street disorder, and increasing personal safety in the West End of Vancouver, from Burrard Street to Stanley Park and from Coal Harbour to English Bay.
+The West End-Coal Harbour Community Policing Centre is not a police station.
+The WECHCPC is a non-profit organization with programming directed at reducing crime and street disorder, and increasing personal safety in the West End of Vancouver, from Burrard Street to Stanley Park and from Coal Harbour to English Bay.
 With the support of the Vancouver Police Department, the WECHCPC engages and educates visitors, residents, and businesses on crime prevention planning and activities, offers information and referral services, and facilitates the interaction between the police and the community with issues related to crime and personal safety.

 The map below outlines the four policing districts under the jurisdiction of the Vancouver Police Department.
 The WECHCPC catchment area encompasses approximately half of District 1, including Stanley Park.
 The remainder of District 1, the area east of Burrard, is maintained by the Granville Downtown Community Policing Centre and the Chinese Community Policing Centre.
 To find the nearest Community Policing Centre in your community, click here to access the Vancouver Police Department’s Community Policing Centres map.